RoQR/docs/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+lead = 'RoQR is a modern, open-source, privacy-respecting QR service.
+Learn how to use RoQR:' toc = true top = false
 +++